 When the phase difference between the two wave functions equals $2n\pi$, or the adiabatic phase $\varphi_{1,2}^{\mathrm{adia}}$ equals $\pi/2 + n\pi$, the constructive interference occurs and the corresponding LZ transition probability is at the maximum value.
 Similarly, when the phase difference between the two wave functions equals $(2n+1)\pi$, or the adiabatic phase $\varphi_{1,2}^{\mathrm{adia}}$ equals $n\pi$, the destructive interference occurs and the corresponding LZ transition probability is at the minimum value.

 Now we study the LZS interferences occurring in our four-level MJJ.
-Here, the dephasing time $\tau_{\mathrm{dep}}^{}$ can be viewed as a large number.
+Compared to the order of the other times, the dephasing time $\tau_{\mathrm{deph}}^{}$ here can be viewed as a large number.
 For simplicity, we set the offset $\varepsilon_0^{} = 0$, that is, the time-dependent QD energy level equals

 where the amplitude $A / E_\mathrm{M}^{} = 2$.
 Thus, the Hamiltonian becomes \begin{widetext}